How to Pass the Canadian Citizenship Test in 2026: Complete Guide

 Since the test is now administered online:

-3. You have 45 minutes to complete 20 multiple choice questions
+- You have 45 minutes to complete 20 questions (multiple choice or true/false)

-5. You have up to 3 attempts if you don't pass the first time
+- You have up to 3 attempts within a 30-day window if you don't pass the first time

 If You Don't Pass

-If you don't pass after your attempts, IRCC may schedule a hearing with a citizenship judge.
-This isn't necessarily the end of the road — the judge can assess your knowledge in a different format.
+If you don't pass after all 3 attempts, IRCC may schedule a hearing with a citizenship officer.
+This isn't necessarily the end of the road — the officer can assess your knowledge in a conversational format.

 After the Test: The Citizenship Ceremony